What should you know about charging your EV in cold weather?

 • Unbiased Energy Advisors ready to help

-To get that, we need to understand how EV batteries work.
-While the battery packs that make up the floor of your average electric car are substantially more advanced than those sitting in your smartphone or smartwatch, conceptually, they work in the same way.
+While the battery packs that make up the floor of your average electric car are substantially more advanced than those sitting in your smartphone or smartwatch, conceptually, they work the same way.

 A battery is simply two conductive surfaces separated by a non-conductive substance called an electrolyte.
 One surface, the cathode, is positively charged, which, from an electrical standpoint, means that it's gaining electrons as part of the battery's normal chemical reaction.
 The other surface, the anode, is negatively charged, meaning it's supplying those electrons.

-The conductive structure of a battery creates a circuit from the anode to the cathode, but since they're separated by that non-conductive electrolyte, where does the power come from?
-That comes from the flow of ions, which travel through the electrolyte.
-Electrons catch a ride on those ions, and it's the flow of electrons that moves your car.
+The structure of the battery creates an electrical circuit from the anode to the cathode.
+The "power" comes from a chemical reaction, specifically, the flow of ions as they travel through the electrolyte, which is often a liquid-based solution.
+Electrons catch a ride on those ions, and it's that flow of electrons that ultimately moves your car.

 When it comes to recharging that battery, the process flows in reverse.
 A charge is sent into the battery, which causes those ions to pack it up and head back to the anode.
 They carry those electrons back with them, which are stored up for your next morning school run.